apache/pulsar-site/contribute/site-intro.md

 The site repo has a set of Python scripts for generating content and syncing/updating/publish the site.

-You can read the [README](https://github.com/apache/pulsar-site/tree/main/tools/pytools/README.md) file for pytools for details.
+You can read the [README](https://github.com/apache/pulsar-site/tree/main/tools/pytools/README.md) file of pytools for details.

 ## How-tos